dylhigaXR/OldWebsiteFormat/_posts/2022-03-10-Working-with-handtracking.markdown

 This leads to:
 ![RayCastDemo]({{ "../assets/RayCastDemo.PNG" | relative_url }})

-Then, by using the middle point formula:
+Then, by calculating the mid point between 2 points in space with mid = A.position + (B.position - A.position)/2:

 {% highlight ruby %}
 Vector3 middlePos = lHandCenter.transform.position +